taskflow/taskflow/benchmarks/benchmarks.md

                    -o result.png
 ```

-When the program completes, you will see a combined plot of all specified benchmarsk.
+When the program completes, you will see a combined plot of all specified benchmarks.
 The x-axis represents the growth of problem size and the y-axis denotes the runtime
 in millisecond.